dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 64. What are the the Economics of Private Digital Currency?
 65. Bitcoin's greatest asset is its community
 66. Bitcoin in terms of tulips is using antiquated thinking.
-67. You have zero privacy anyway.
+67. Privacy is an illusion.
+You have zero privacy in todays connected world.
 Get over it.
 68. It's not about inventing technology, but applying it.
 69. Where do nudists keep their bitcoin?
   - We have the answer.